Yaadein (2001 film): Plot

-Raj Singh Puri (Jackie Shroff) is best friends with Lalit Malhotra (Anang Desai), the younger brother of J.K.
-Malhotra (Amrish Puri).
+Raj Singh Puri (Jackie Shroff) is the best friend of Lalit Kumar Malhotra (Anang Desai), the younger brother of Jagdish Kumar Malhotra (Amrish Puri).
 The Malhotras are wealthy business tycoons in London.
-Lalit and his wife Nalini's (Supriya Karnik) business lifestyles have left little time for their son, Ronit (Hrithik Roshan), who opposes his family's greed and as a child came to regard his "uncle" Raj and late "aunt" Shalini as his surrogate parents.
+Lalit and his wife Nalini's (Supriya Karnik) busy lifestyles have little time for their son, Ronit (Hrithik Roshan), who opposes his family's greed and wants a simpler life since his childhood comes to regard his "uncle" Raj and late "aunt" Shalini as his adoptive parents.
 Raj's wife, Shalini (Rati Agnihotri), died in an accident some years prior, leaving Raj to raise their three daughters alone.
-Ronit has maintained close friendships with Raj and his daughters, having grown up with them.
+Ronit has maintained close friendships with Raj and his daughters (particularly the youngest Isha), having grown up with them.
+Meanwhile Ronit who was always disinterested to join the family business, opens his own successful website for finding friends and prospective matches with his group.

-Raj's eldest daughter, Avantika, is happy in her arranged marriage to Ronit's college friend, Pankaj; his second daughter, Saania, marries her boyfriend Sukant against Raj's advice, and despite stark differences in family values and upbringing.
+After settling back to India; Raj's eldest daughter, Avantika, is happy in her arranged marriage to Ronit's college friend, Pankaj; his second daughter, Saania, marries her boyfriend Sukant against Raj's advice, and despite stark differences in family values and upbringing.
 Isha (Kareena Kapoor), the youngest and most strong-willed one, claims that she does not believe in love.
-After a few weeks of living with her in-laws and bearing their taunts and abuse, Saania returns home begging for a divorce but eventually reconciles with Sukant.
-Meanwhile, Isha and Ronit attend a sports event in Malaysia, where their friendship unexpectedly blossoms into love.
-Neither are aware that back in London, Ronit's parents are secretly arranging for him to marry Monishka Rai (Kiran Rathod), the modern, spoiled daughter of another business tycoon, in order to create a business merger between the two wealthy families.
-With Raj being a longtime friend of the Rai family, the Malhotras recruit Raj to help them facilitate the marriage proposal.
+After a few weeks of living with her in-laws and bearing their taunts and abuse even after Raj fulfilling all of their dowry demands, Saania returns home begging for a divorce but eventually reconciles with Sukant after he secures a job at Malhotras and the Puri family along with Pankaj and Sukant moves back to London.

+Meanwhile, Isha and Ronit attend a cycling event in Malaysia as a contestant and news reporter respectively where Isha gets jealous seeing Ronit's friendship with a fellow cyclist and this jealousy leads her to win the race.
+Isha goes to a neighbouring island for a short trip with her friends followed by Ronit's group for their safety.
+There Isha gets stuck and falls unconscious out of panic after a crocodile attack and gets saved by Ronit but during escape the boat's engine fails leaving Ronit to save a still unconscious Isha while swimming across the ocean for many hours as the last option which keeps his own life at peril and both gets hospitalized as Ronit suffered shortage of oxygen in his lungs for a longer duration while Isha remaining unconscious by panic all along.
+After recovering they both realise that their friendship has blossomed into love.
+Neither are aware that back in London, Ronit's parents are secretly arranging for him to marry Monishka Rai (Kiran Rathod), the spoiled daughter of another business tycoon, in order to create a business merger between the two wealthy families.
+With Raj being a longtime friend of the Rai family, the Malhotras ask Raj to help them facilitate the marriage proposal.
 Raj agrees, the Malhotras having misled him to believe that Ronit would be happy with the marriage.